Tune your GoPro settings to get the perfect shot, every time.

 - Far landscapes

-Now that you have a better understanding of the various field of view options, think about where your going to be shooting, and what look you are trying to achieve with your videos.
+Now that you have a better understanding of the various field of view options, think about where you're going to be shooting, and what look you are trying to achieve with your videos.

 Our recommendations for most situations: